How to Create Python Virtual Environments

 A Python Virtual Environment is an isolated space where you can do your Python projects without mixing them up with the Python that's already installed on your computer.

-module, which comes with Python 3.3 and later versions.
+Use the built-in venv module, which comes with Python 3.3 and later versions.
 Here's the step to create a virtual environment:

 Step 1: Create a virtual environment